rickosborne/cascades/md/18-2-8-daybreak.md

 "Terry!"
 I screamed.
 "Come on!"

-I got a shoulder under him and we made it back to the galley.
+I got a shoulder under him, and we made it back to the galley.
 I leaned him against the counter and grabbed for the storage closet door.
 It was jammed, but a few kicks and yanks got it open.

 I grabbed two of the three dark green bottles from their shelf, along with the bright yellow masks tethered to them.
 I unraveled one, got the mask strap over my face, and got a blast of that stale metallic smell as I twisted the knob open wide.
-I did the same for Terry, though I had him hold his mask so I wouldn't have to drag elastic across that wound.
+I did the same for Terry, though I had him hold his mask, so I wouldn't have to drag elastic across that wound.

 The tail bucked beneath us, whipping Terry's head around.
 He didn't catch himself fast enough and his head slammed into a cupboard.